 There have been many attempts by Government and healthcare agencies over the years to address medical technology management issues.
 The issues being addressed have always, broadly, involved the procurement, use, maintenance, and governance of medical technology in accordance with regulatory standards.

 Evidence shows that effective healthcare technology management can improve utilisation of medical equipment and reduce costs.
 The World Health Organization (WHO), states that poor management leads to a lack of standardisation, and the purchase of sophisticated equipment for which operating and maintenance staff have no skills.
 (1)

-A recent Government report, 'Strength and Opportunity 2011' states that the medical technology market will continue to grow year-on-year, saying 'the medical technology market is estimated to be worth £150-170bn worldwide with growth rates forecast at 10% per annum over the next five to six years and a market size approaching £300bn by 2015.
+The medical technology market will continue to grow year-on-year, saying 'the medical technology market is estimated to be worth >£480bn in 2023.
+Revenue is expected to show an annual growth rate (CAGR 2023-2027) of 4.91%, resulting in a market volume of £582bn by 2027.
 This growth is driven by the ageing population and the per capita income increases in healthcare expenditure across developed countries'.
 This statement highlights the growing need to acquire technology, and alongside that increased costs, risks, and regulations.
 It is, therefore, imperative that the procurement of devices is done in a way that reduces risk and cost.

 In 2004 a National Patient Safety Agency (NPSA) project report across multiple NHS sites identified links between purchasing and clinical incidents.
 It said: 'The project identified that uncontrolled purchasing and device management, in the absence of competency-based training, were contributing factors in causing incidents.'
 (2)